SuromiDev/SM-R500-TizenFOTA-pkgs/README.md

-# SM-R500-TizenFOTA-pkgs
+# R500-TizenFOTA-pkgs
-Collection of Tizen FOTA packages for the SM-R500.
-(Samsung Galaxy Watch Active)
+This repository contains all Tizen FOTA (Firmware Over The Air) update packages for the Samsung Galaxy Watch Active.